 Film or Performance

-Films and performances are typically 10-15 minutes long and are followed by a short Q&A period.
+Films and performances are typically 10-15 minutes long and are followed by a 5-minute Q&A period.
 Films and performances will usually be in the Marquee Theater at Union South.
 If your film or performance will be longer than 15 minutes or will require special arrangements, please contact ugradsymposium@wisc.edu.

 Design Your Presentation